BjornFrierPedersen/it_sikkerhed_notes/Articles/Cryptography/Poor quality IV's influence on CIB.md

 **Question:**
 How do poor-quality initialization vectors affect the security of [[_content/dictionary#C|CBC]] mode?
 From what I have read (looking specifically at [[_content/dictionary#A|AES]] in Cipher Block Chaining mode), initialization vectors should be non-repeating, or better, under some circumstances at least, totally unpredictable.
-If we consider the following sequence of "weakening" [[_content/dictionary#I|IV]]s:
+If we consider the following sequence of "weakening" IVs:

 Cryptographically sound random number